Boulia, Queensland: Education

 Boulia State School is a government primary (Early Childhood-6) school for boys and girls at Templeton Street (22.9084°S 139.9109°E).
 In 2017, the school had an enrolment of 27 students with 4 teachers and 4 non-teaching staff (3 full-time equivalent).

 There are no secondary schools in Boulia.
-The nearest secondary schools are in Mount Isa and Winton, but these are too distant for a daily commute.
+The nearest government secondary schools are in Mount Isa and Winton, but these are too distant for a daily commute.
 The Spinifex State College in Mount Isa offers boarding facilities.
 Other boarding schools or distance education would be options for secondary schooling.

 Mars

 The name Boulia is used as a name for a crater on the planet Mars, specifically commemorating the town.

 Heritage listings

 Boulia has a number of heritage-listed sites, including: